-- (a) Service Efficiencies focusing on both the customer and streamlining services; - (b) Management budget control challenging base budgets each year;

-- (c) Transformational Projects projects such as a new crematorium, and commercial asset investment activity; and - (d) 'Thinking big' reviews for example the continued activation of the Leisure Strategy, Depot relocation (including the future use of the site) and the crematorium project.
+- (a) Service Efficiencies focusing on both the customer and streamlining services; - (b) Management budget control challenging base budgets each year; - (c) Transformational Projects projects such as a new crematorium, Bingham leisure hub facilities and bringing Streetwise back in-house; and - (d) 'Thinking big' reviews the emergence of the Development Corporation and Freeport area around Ratcliffe-on-Soar power station.

-To secure a medium term financial position, the Council will maintain progress and focus on managing budget reductions where appropriate, managing inflationary pressures on its operational costs, whilst increasing income to deliver balanced budgets annually.
+To secure a medium-term financial position, the Council will maintain progress and focus on managing budget reductions where appropriate, managing inflationary pressures on its operational costs, whilst increasing income to deliver balanced budgets annually.

 Critical to this is the Council's approach to commercialism, covered in the Transformation Strategy.
-A combination of capital demands and opportunities within the Borough led the Council to take the strategic decision to realign its financial commitments resulting in a reduction in it's spend on the Asset Investment Strategy as significant resources are required for investment in the Bingham Leisure Hub, a potential crematorium, and housing and employment at Fairham Pastures.
-The Council's Capital and Investment Strategy incorporates reporting on commercial investments (complying with professional recommended practice), governing the risk of such investments individually; and collectively in relation to the Council's other income streams.
-Over the term of the MTFS, the income generated from such investments is estimated to rise from $\pounds 1.2m (2019/20)$ to $\pounds 2.13m (2024/25)$.
+A combination of capital demands and opportunities within the Borough led the Council to take the strategic decision to realign its financial commitments resulting in a reduction in its spend on the Asset Investment Strategy as significant resources are required for investment in the Bingham Leisure Hub and the crematorium.
+The Council's Capital and Investment Strategy incorporates reporting on commercial investments (complying with professional recommended practice) including the investment in 2 office facilities in Edwalton, governing the risk of such investments individually; and collectively in relation to the Council's other income streams.
+Over the term of the MTFS, the income generated from such investments is estimated to rise from £1.6m (2021/22) to £2.4m (2026/27) and performance is reported to Corporate Governance Group throughout the year.
+The Council no longer invest in assets specifically for a commercial return.